makevoid/react_rb_sample_app/Readme.md

 # React rb sample app

+taken from the react.rb readme, repackaged to use it without sprockets

 https://github.com/zetachang/react.rb#reactcomponent

 A very fast opal setup - includes opal browser and react.rb - uses guard to automatically compile your .js.ruby files as you save them - has opal, opal-browser, react and react.rb vendored already in js files.